thijsputman/home-assistant-config/extras/androidtv/README.md

 Actual remote connections are also possible.
 In that case, ensure the container's port-forwarding (see below) is setup as `5037:5037/tcp` (_without_ the leading `127.0.0.:` as that limits it to local connections only).
+Note that configuration access in this way poses a substantial security-risk to your Android device...

 ## Setup